GT-ThomasTan/adx-engineering-assessment/JD/Data Engineer.md

 # About Us
 The Government Technology Agency (GovTech) aims to transform the delivery of Government digital services by taking an outside-in” view, putting citizens and businesses at the heart of everything we do.
 We also develop the Smart Nation infrastructure and applications, and facilitate collaboration with citizens and businesses to co-develop technologies.
 Join us as we support Singapore’s vision of building a Smart Nation - a nation of possibilities empowered through info-communications technology and related engineering.

-We’re looking for a MERN stack full-stack developer to help design and build our next-generation Chatbot Platform (VICA).
+We’re looking for a data engineer to help design and build our next-generation Chatbot Platform (VICA).

 VICA (Virtual Intelligent Chat Assistant) is GovTech’s next-generation Chatbot/Virtual Assistant/Conversational AI SaaS cloud platform.
 It will serve as the platform to enable the tech refresh of all 90+ existing Ask Jamie govt agency chatbots.
 VICA will also leverage Machine Learning/AI technologies to perform advanced analytics on chatbot content, to improve the citizen experience when interacting with govt agency chatbots.